-Spring is a time of excitement and new beginnings.
 Children love putting on their rubber boots, splashing through puddles, looking for worms and marveling at beautiful rainbows.
-So, why not use this wonderful time of year as a central theme for a full day or even a full week of children’s activities?
+So, why not use rainy days as a central theme for a full day or even a full week of children’s activities?
 The possibilities are endless.

 Fun with the Weather

 - Create an anything-goes “weather window” where the children can look out and imagine what might be falling out of the sky if they had illustrated the book.

 - Create the “window” by cutting out the inside of a piece of poster board so that you are left with the window frame.

 - Cut out a window-sized piece of wax paper and tape it to cover the open area.

 - Engage the children with the following celebration experience call “roll-a-ball”.

 - Have the children all sit in a circle with legs crossed.
 Roll a ball to each child.

 - Have them share something they like to do on a rainy day.

 - After a rainstorm, take the children outside for a “worm walk”.